bshaffer/oauth2-demo-php/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ ./composer.phar install

-> composer.phar will be in your local directory.
-You can also install this to your bin dir so you do not need to download it each time
+> `composer.phar` will be placed in your project directory.
+Move it to your bin dir so you do not need to download it each time

 **WebHost Configuration**